-Modern History is a discipline-based subject where students examine traces of humanity's recent past so they may form their own views about the Modern World since 1750.
-Through Modern History, students' curiosity and imagination is invigorated while their appreciation of civilisation is broadened and deepened.
-Students consider different perspectives and learn that interpretations and explanations of events and developments in the past are contestable and tentative.
-Modern History distinguishes itself from other subjects by enabling students to empathise with others and make meaningful connections between what existed previously, and the world being lived in today - all of which may help build a better tomorrow.
+Modern History is a discipline-based subject where students examine traces of humanity's recent outcomes of their historical thinking. past so they may form their own views about the Modern World since 1750.
+Through Modern History, Modern History benefits students as it enables students' curiosity and imagination is invigorated them to thrive in a dynamic, globalised and while their appreciation of civilisation is broadened knowledge-based world.
+Through Modern History, and deepened.
+Students consider different students acquire an intellectual toolkit consisting perspectives and learn that interpretations and of literacy, numeracy and 21st century skills.
+This explanations of events and developments in the ensures students of Modern History gain a range past are contestable and tentative.
+Modern History of transferable skills that will help them forge distinguishes itself from other subjects by enabling their own pathways to personal and professional students to empathise with others and make success, as well as become empathetic and critically meaningful connections between what existed literate citizens who are equipped to embrace a previously, and the world being lived in today - all multicultural, pluralistic, inclusive, democratic, of which may help build a better tomorrow. compassionate and sustainable future.

 Modern History has two main aims.
 First, Modern History seeks to have students gain historical knowledge and understanding about some of the main forces that have contributed to the development of the Modern World.
 Second, Modern History aims to have students engage in historical thinking and form a historical consciousness in relation to these same forces.
 Both aims complement and build on the learning covered in the Australian Curriculum: History 7-10.
 The first aim is achieved through the thematic organisation of Modern History around four of the forces that have helped to shape the Modern World - ideas, movements, national experiences and international experiences.
 In each unit, students explore the nature, origins, development, legacies and contemporary significance of the force being examined.
 The second aim is achieved through the rigorous application of historical concepts and historical skills across the syllabus.
-To fulfil both aims, engagement with a historical inquiry process is integral and results in students devising historical questions and conducting research, analysing, evaluating and synthesising evidence from historical sources, and communicating the outcomes of their historical thinking.
+To fulfil both aims, engagement with a historical inquiry process is integral and results in students devising historical questions and conducting research, analysing, evaluating and synthesising evidence from historical sources, and communicating the